 Issue everyone an online bingo card OR porch drop a “player pack” to all residents that are attending.
-(Player pack can include both a printable bingo card [download a FREE printable bingo card] and candies like M&M’s to use as cover chips.)
+(Player pack can include both a printable bingo card and candies like M&M’s to use as cover chips.)
 To cut costs, you could also encourage participating residents to use coins or dried beans as their cover.
 Use local restaurant gift cards as prizes (which will also help that industry out!)

 Virtual Garden Party